Why DIY Branding Is Costing Your Business More Than You Think

 Trying to Do Too Much

-Emily Banks Creative highlights a common issue: "Many people make the mistake of trying to do too much with their DIY brand."
+Emily Banks Creative highlights a common issue: many people make the mistake of trying to do too much with their DIY brand.
 When you're handling everything yourself, it's tempting to add more elements, more colors, more fonts, more everything.

 But good branding is about focus, not complexity.
 Professional designers know when to say no to extra elements.
 They understand that a simple, clear brand will always outperform a cluttered, confusing one.